BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_cyclone/01/index.md

 Classroom sets available.
 Contact us at info@barnabasrobotics.com to inquire.

-### Building the Cyclone Game Circuit
+### Building the Cyclone Game

-Begin your Cyclone arcade game by assembling the main electronic components.
-In this lesson, you will attach the LEDs, Arduino-compatible Uno board, and breadboard to create the foundation for your game.
+Begin your Cyclone arcade game by learning about how it works and assembling the mechanical parts.

 ### Tutorial Video